weixian-zhang/Panorama/README.md

   * Networking - Public IP: Shows all resources with Public IPs and Public IPs not assiciated to any resource.

  ### Network Monitoring Guide
- There isn't any workbook on Panorama repo on network and network service monitoring, but rather, this section provides a summary of the available Azure network monitoring tools and how to setup and use them.
+ This section provides a summary of the available Azure network monitoring tools and how to setup and use them.
+ A great [video](https://www.youtube.com/watch?v=3J97zMYhSCw) that covers all current Azure networking tools.

  #### Azure Load Balancer Insights
    How does it help?